All is Calm

 What is the Opera Center for Cultural Health?

-The Opera Center is our new space that houses staff, the box office, rehearsal space and is the second stage for our productions, in addition to the Brown Theatre.
-The Opera Center offers a little more casual, maybe off-beat environment and more progressive shows than we produce for our more “traditional” performances at the Brown Theatre.
+The Opera Center is our new space that houses staff, the box office, and rehearsal & performance space.
+The Opera Center offers a little more casual, maybe off-beat environment and more progressive shows than we have produced for our more “traditional” performances at the Brown Theatre.